 Where to stay in Singapore?

 Where do you stay if you are in Singapore?
-Plenty of options in all price categories, but we chose the iconic Marina Bay Sands hotel.
+Plenty of options in all price categories, From low budget hostels to luxury hotels. but we chose the iconic Marina Bay Sands hotel.
 I recently watched a documentary on TV and was very curious if it could meet the expectations.

 It is obviously a very impressive building.
 The rooms are spacious and there are numerous dining options.
 By the way, all equally pricey.
 The hotel's eye-catcher, however, is the spectacular infinity pool 'Ce La Vi' on the roof.
 In the evening we immediately took a look and from the roof you have a beautiful view over the city